Solberga Foundation

 - Challenging traditional power structures

-The foundation supported the Stop Cambo campaign, which successfully mobilized public opposition to UK offshore oil and gas development, shifting investor sentiment regarding North Sea investment.
+- Support for the Stop Cambo campaign, which successfully mobilised public opposition to UK offshore oil and gas development, shifting investor sentiment regarding North Sea investment

 Key Takeaways for Grant Writers